Skull Base Surgery Overview

 Many different types of tumors occur at the level of the skull base.
 They have variable growth rates and occur at different periods of life.
 Some may require adjunctive gamma knife, cyberknife, or other forms of specialized radiation treatment in addition to surgery or as an alternative to surgery in certain cases.
 These are among a few of the factors that need to be taken into consideration prior to making a final decision about the appropriate form of treatment.
 Often, these procedures may be performed in conjunction with a neurosurgeon.
 Appropriate consultations will be arranged through our office if required.
 It is important to remember that there is no one approach which is suitable for every patient.
 We look forward to the opportunity to help you and your family make a well-informed decision about treatment.

-Call us at Head & Neck Oncologic, Reconstructive & Skull Base Surgery Phone Number 817-920-0484 with any questions about Overview or to schedule an appointment with Dr. Ducic.
+Call us at Head & Neck Oncologic, Reconstructive & Skull Base Surgery Phone Number 817-920-0484 with any questions about Skull Base Surgery or to schedule an appointment with Dr. Ducic.